Fighter178/WebPlusPlus/README.md

 Wwb++ strives to make borwsing easier, faster, safer, and more productive.

-# Feature
+# Features
 ✅ PrivacyProtect - Prevent unauthorized privacy setting changes.

 ✅ AdBlocker (coming soon) block unwanted and intrusive ads with two levels, block all and block intrusive ads.

-✅ Password Strength Calculator - Simply press a button and estimate your password's strength ✅ More coming soon
+✅ Password Strength Calculator - Simply press a button and estimate your password's strength.

+✅ More coming soon

 # Install